fyndoc/vms/docs/pim/attribute/manage-attributes.md

 ## Editing Attributes

-Once you create an attribute, it might be possible that you want to edit the attribute details, for e.g. adding better description, making an attribute mandatory/optional, and many more.
+Once you create an attribute, it might be possible that you want to edit the attribute details, for e.g. adding a better description, making an attribute mandatory/optional, and many more.
 Here are the steps involved in editing an attribute:

 1. Each attribute has an **Edit** option as shown below.
 You can either browse through the list of attributes or use the searchbar to find the attribute you wish to edit.

     ![QG7](https://cdn.pixelbin.io/v2/doc/original/vms/attribute/edit.png)
     <center><em>Figure 1: Editing Attribute</em></center><br />

-2. Except `Attribute Code` and `Attribute Type`, you may edit any other details of the attribute.
+2. Except for `Attribute Code` and `Attribute Type`, you may edit any other details of the attribute.

     ![QG7](https://cdn.pixelbin.io/v2/doc/original/vms/attribute/non-editable.png)
     <center><em>Figure 2: Forbidden Edits </em></center><br />